grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** Ok, so how to write it in the Statement?

-**Johnny:** First, write what you really need.
-The factory needs to be a mock, because we need to configure it so that when asked, it returns our `ReservationInProgress` mock.
+**Johnny:** First, write only what you need.
+The factory needs to be a mock because we need to configure it so that when asked, it returns our `ReservationInProgress` mock.
 So let's write that return configuration first, pretending we already have the factory available in our Statement body.

 **Benjamin:** Let me see... right, that should do it: